borvelt/firefly/ReadMe.md

 note: you can make foreign keys and other staff in seeds function.

+### Validators

+Most respect/validators works for your project but if you need to create your own validator, make it like `Avatar` in `library/Validation/Avatar/`

 ## Test

 Sorry there is no unit test for this library but I have [postman_collection](./postman_collection.json) json requests to just test functionality.